 Hicks recommends finding a dentist that both you and your child trust.
 He advises, "Make sure you leave the appointment having learned something new about your child's oral health."

 Want more information?
-Visit the links and resources on the next page.
+Visit the links and resources below.